How I Learned to Stop Worrying and Love Retraining: Technical details and Training Settings

-Lastly, the non-negative homogeneity of modern ReLU-based neural network architectures \citep{Neyshabur2015} would also seem to indicate a certain amount of arbitrariness to this heuristic selection rule, or at least a strong dependence on the network initialization rule and optimizer used, as weights can be rescaled to force it to fully remove all parameters of a layer, destroying the pruned network without having affected the output of the unpruned network.

 Determining which weights to remove is hence crucial for successful pruning and several methods have been designed to address this fact. \citet{Zhu2017} introduced the \textsc{Uniform} allocation, in which a global sparsity level is enforced by pruning each layer to exactly this sparsity. \citet{Gale2019} extend this approach in the form of \textsc{Uniform+} by (a) keeping the first convolutional layer dense and (b) pruning at most 80\% of the connections in the last fully-connected layer. \citet{Evci2019} propose a reformulation of the \textsc{Erd\H{o}s-R\'enyi kernel} (ERK) \citep{Mocanu2018} to take the layer and kernel dimensions into account when determining the layerwise sparsity distribution.
 In particular, ERK allocates higher sparsity to layers with more parameters.
 Finally, \citet{Lee2020a} propose \textsc{Layer-Adaptive Magnitude-based Pruning} (LAMP), an approach which takes an $\ell_2$-distortion perspective by relaxing the problem of minimizing the output distortion at time of pruning with respect to the worst-case input.
 We note that we follow the advice of \citet{Evci2019} and \citet{Dettmers2019} and do not prune biases and batch-normalization parameters, since they only amount to a negligible fraction of the total weights, however keeping them has a very positive impact on the performance of the learned model.
-Further, for the computations involving GMP, we follow the recommendations of \citet{Gale2019} and use the enhanced pruning selection criterion \textsc{Uniform+}.
+Further, for the computations involving GMP, we similarly employ the global selection criterion since we found it to yield better results than \textsc{Uniform+}.

 We will compare these approaches in \cref{sec:ablation-selection} with a focus on the impact of the retraining phase.
 Since \citet{Le2021} found that SLR can be used to obtain strong results even when pruning convolutional filters randomly, i.e., by assigning random importance scores to the filters instead of using the magnitude criterion or others, we are interested in understanding the importance of the retraining technique when considering different sparsity distributions.